CoGoRepo/Work-Display/README.md

 # Work-Display
-Just displaying a few things I've made.
-Feel free to look around, try some things out, and make a request if you have something you want made.
-# App-Code-Files
-Contains the majority of the code/files for a web app called ATO-Matic.
-It's used for Tracking compute assets and their vulnerabilities.

-It has a clean and Intuitive UI and provides some metrics.
-Covers 21,000+ STIG Rule definitions across 419 unique products.
-Designed to be used with PostgreSQL.
-I may upload the database template at some point.

-# Functions and modules/Custom-Active-Directory
-Contains some really useful functions for AD Operations.
-I'll expand it as I come across scenarios I want to make easier or a request is made.

-The Copy-AdGroups function copies or adds Active Directory group memberships from one user to another.

-Use the -Clone switch to copy memberships exactly, removing any groups from the target user that the source user is not a part of.

-Use the -Add switch to add the target user to the groups the source user is part of, while keeping any pre-existing groups.

-The -Type parameter allows you to specify which types of groups to copy: DistributionOnly, SecurityOnly, or Both (default).

-# Functions and modules/Custom-Hyper-V
-Has some functions for getting VM info.
-Will add more upon request or as I come across scenarios I want to make easier.

-The Get-VmInfo function retrieves VM Name, RAM, Cores, HD sizes for one, afew, or all VM's.
-# Functions and modules/STIGS
-Contains 3 scripts for Extracting all STIG checklists from an archive, Parsing the XML files for required data, and importing it to the database for ATO-Matic.
-There are two scripts that Cover ~140 Registry and auditpol checks.
-Each with their associated CSV data in the CSV folder.

-# App-Pkg.ps1
-This is a script I made for our DevOps Team.
-Once we publish App code to the respective folders, this script will package it up, increment the versions, and send it where it needs to go.
-I have other scripts for pulling required information from Azure Boards, deploying the code that I can't share.
+A collection of scripts, tools, and projects I’ve built while working in IT (system administration, DevOps, and automation).

+Feel free to explore, use anything you find helpful, and reach out if you want something built or improved.

+---

+## 📂 Repository Structure

+### 🔹 App-Code-Files (ATO-Matic)
+Contains the majority of the code for **ATO-Matic**, a web app designed for tracking compute assets and their vulnerabilities.

+**Key features:**
+- Clean, intuitive UI
+- Tracks assets and vulnerability data
+- Covers **21,000+ STIG rule definitions** across **419+ products**
+- Designed to use a **PostgreSQL backend**

+> ⚠️ Database template may be added later

+---

+### 🔹 Functions and Modules

+#### 🧠 Custom-Active-Directory
+PowerShell functions for simplifying AD operations.

+**Copy-AdGroups**
+- Copies or adds group memberships from one user to another

+Options:
+- `-Clone` → Exact copy (removes unmatched groups from target)
+- `-Add` → Adds groups without removing existing ones
+- `-Type` → `DistributionOnly`, `SecurityOnly`, or `Both` (default)

+---

+#### 🖥️ Custom-Hyper-V
+PowerShell utilities for Hyper-V environments.

+**Get-VmInfo**
+- Retrieves:
+  - VM Name
+  - RAM
+  - CPU cores
+  - Disk sizes
+- Works on one, multiple, or all VMs

+---

+#### 🔐 STIGS
+Scripts for processing STIG checklist data for ATO-Matic.

+Includes:
+- Extraction of STIG checklists from archives
+- XML parsing for required data
+- Import into PostgreSQL database

+Also includes:
+- ~140 registry checks
+- ~140 auditpol checks
+- Associated CSV datasets

+---

+### 🔹 App-Pkg.ps1
+Internal packaging script used in an on-prem Dev environment.

+**Functionality:**
+- Packages application code
+- Increments versioning
+- Distributes builds to target locations

+> ⚠️ Some related deployment scripts (Azure Boards, pipelines, etc.) are not included

+---

+### 🔹 Az-Scripts
+Azure-focused scripts and automation.

+Includes:
+- Entra ID / Graph API automation
+- Deployment and identity utilities
+- Scripts built around real-world admin scenarios

+**Example:**
+- External MFA (EAM) bulk assignment script using Microsoft Graph
+  → Designed to preload authentication methods for users during migration

+---

+## 🧠 Purpose of This Repo

+This repo is meant to:
+- Showcase real-world IT tooling and automation
+- Share reusable scripts
+- Provide practical solutions to common admin problems

+---

+## 🚀 Notes

+- Scripts are built from real scenarios, not theory
+- Expect practical over polished
+- Some scripts may require adaptation depending on your environment

+---

+## 📬 Requests / Ideas

+If you have:
+- a repetitive task
+- something that should be automated
+- or a problem you think could be scripted

+Feel free to reach out or open an issue.